Flippchen/mini-projects/README.md

 ### 15. FS Quiz
 This is a collection of tools to answer Formula Student registration quizzes.
 ### 16. KIT Classifier Challenge
 Challenge to classify different Images for the ML1 class at KIT.
+This code let to place 9th on the leaderboard.